 In January 2022, CIRCOR International, Inc. launched the CIR 3100 Control Valve, featuring a cost-effective valve body with multiple internal options suitable for a diverse range of applications across various industries.

 In December 2022, Emerson unveiled the ASCO Series 209 proportional flow control valves that offer the highest levels of flow characteristics, pressure ratings, precision, and energy efficiency attainable in a purpose-built, compact construction.

 USD 6.63 billion

 Revenue forecast in 2030

 Base year for estimation

-Revenue forecast, company market share, competitive & vendor landscape, regulatory landscape, competitive landscape, growth prospects, and trends
+Revenue forecast, company ranking, competitive landscape, growth factors, and trends

-This report forecasts revenue growth at global, regional, and country levels and analyzes industry trends in each of the sub-segments from 2015 to 2025.
-For this study, Grand View Research has segmented the global control valves market report based on component, product, size, end use, and region:
+This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2018 to 2030.
+For this study, Grand View Research has segmented the global control valves market report based on component, size, product, application, and region: